machingclee/machingclee.github.io/static/media/474-linux-kernel-fundamentals-socket.f6010c60.md

 After entering the system call, the user process enters ***kernel mode*** and executes a series of kernel protocol layer functions.

-It then checks the receive queue of the socket object to see if there is any data; if not, it adds itself to the wait queue corresponding to the socket.
+It then checks the receive queue of the socket object (`sk->sk_receive_queue`) to see if there is any data; if not, it adds itself to the wait queue corresponding to the socket.

 Finally, it yields the CPU, and the operating system will select the next process in the ready state to execute.
 The entire process is shown in the following figure: